fabioesilveira/NBA-Project/README.md

 ## Technologies used

-Bootstrap for framework and design, Wikipedia and other sites to create data, Chart.js.
+Bootstrap for framework and design, Chart.js.

 ## Credits

-Project By Fabio Silveira and Alberto Couto
+Project By Fabio Silveira and Alberto Couto.

 ## Deployed Site